AtagoDaisuki/Behold--Emailer/Readme.md

 If you put the app under C:\, it might save the exported pdf under the app's root folder to cause an exception.
 Putting it in another drive works fine.

-Temp fix for tabcmd login missing -t argument problem caused by empty site name.
+Hard-coded fix for tabcmd login missing -t argument problem caused by empty site name.
+(Line 152, tabcmd.cs)

+### May.
+31, 2018

-Fixing SSL "PKIX pathbuilding failed" error mentioned below (the solution does not work so far...): https://kb.tableau.com/articles/issue/errors-access-is-denied-or-pkix-pathbuilding-failed-signing-into-ssl-enabled-tableau-server-using-tabcmd
+Fixed SSL "PKIX pathbuilding failed" error: https://kb.tableau.com/articles/issue/errors-access-is-denied-or-pkix-pathbuilding-failed-signing-into-ssl-enabled-tableau-server-using-tabcmd

 # Author's Original README